-Exchange and Secondary Offering
+April 2021 Exchange and Secondary Offering

-In April 2021, MLSH 1 executed an exchange of 17,665,959 LLC Units (paired with the corresponding shares of Class B common stock) in return for 17,665,959 shares of the Company's of Class A common stock.
-The corresponding shares of Class B common stock were subsequently canceled and retired.
-The Company immediately completed a secondary offering ("Secondary Offering") of 20,700,000 shares of its Class A common stock by MLSH 1 and MLSH 2, which included 3,034,041 shares of Class A common stock, previously held by MLSH 2, which included the full exercise of the underwriters' option to purchase up to 2,700,000 additional shares of Class A common stock, at a price of \$31.25 per share.
+In April 2021, MLSH 1 executed an exchange of 17,665,959 LLC Units (paired with the corresponding shares of Class B common stock) in return for 17,665,959 shares of the Company's Class A common stock.
+The corresponding shares of Class B common stock were subsequently cancelled and retired.
+The Company immediately completed a secondary offering ("April 2021 Secondary Offering") of 20,700,000 shares of its Class A common stock by MLSH 1 and MLSH 2, which included 3,034,041 shares of Class A common stock previously held by MLSH 2, which included the full exercise of the underwriters' option to purchase up to 2,700,000 additional shares of Class A common stock, at a price of \$31.25 per share.

-The selling stockholders were responsible for the underwriting discounts and commissions of the Secondary Offering and received all of the net proceeds of \$646.9 million from the sale of shares of Class A common stock.
-The Company was responsible for the offering costs associated with the Secondary Offering of \$1.0 million which were recorded within selling, general and administrative in the condensed consolidated statement of income.
+The selling stockholders were responsible for the underwriting discounts and commissions of the April 2021 Secondary Offering and received all of the net proceeds of \$624.2 million from the sale of shares of Class A common stock.
+The Company was responsible for the offering costs associated with the April 2021 Secondary Offering of \$1.0 million which were recorded within selling, general and administrative in the condensed consolidated statements of income.